Skip to content

 Outreach and Education

-Organize local Farmer Workshops featuring experts in implementation of soil health systems.
+Organize local Farmer Workshops featuring experts in the implementation of soil health systems.
 Assist state and local resource providers through train-the-trainer events to better assess and implement soil health practices throughout the feed shed.

 Evaluation and Assessment